suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 # Introduction

-Media Over QUIC Transport (MOQT) {{!MoQTransport}} allows set of publishers and subscribers to participate in the media delivery over QUIC for streaming and interactive applications.
+Media Over QUIC Transport (MOQT) {{?MoQTransport}} allows set of publishers and subscribers to participate in the media delivery over QUIC for streaming and interactive applications.
 The MOQT specification defines the necessary protocol machinery for the endpoints and relays to particpate, however, it doesn't provide recommendations for media applications on using MOQT object model and mapping the same to underlying QUIC transport.

 This document introduces MOQT's object model mapping to underlying QUIC transport in {{quic-map}}.
 The sections {{moq-audio}}
 and {{moq-video}} describe various grouping of application level media objects and their mapping to the MOQT object model.
 Section {{multi}} disucsses considerations when using multi quality video applications, such as simulcast and/or layer coding, over the MOQT protocol.
 Section {{abr}} describes considerations for adaptive bitrate techniques and finally the section {{priority}} discusses interactions when priorities are used on objects and tracks.